UPDATE AS OF AUGUST 15, 2019

 - Incorporation Review Board review (Application materials filed with DOA as of 3/8/2019).

-- Potential involvement of neighboring municipalities who may support or oppose the proposed incorporation; - A public hearing was scheduled for April 29, 2019 from 3-7pm at Greenville Town Hall.
+- Potential involvement of neighboring municipalities who may support or oppose the proposed incorporation; - A public hearing was held April 29, 2019 from 3-7pm at Greenville Town Hall.
 The following presentation was provided in support of the incorporation of the Village of Greenville.

 - Referendum vote by residents.